Venryx/firestore-leveldb-tools/README.md

 # firestore-leveldb-tools

-Documentation and tools for reading/converting Firestore gcloud (LevelDB) backups.
+Documentation and tools for reading/converting Firestore gcloud (LevelDB) backups. (to create these backups, see [here](https://stackoverflow.com/a/51783326))

 ### Setup